CQCL/pytket-cutensornet/README.md

 pip install pytket-cutensornet
 ```

-Alternatively, you may install `cuQuantum Python` following their installation
+Alternatively, you may install cuQuantum Python following their
 [instructions](https://docs.nvidia.com/cuda/cuquantum/latest/getting-started/index.html) using `conda-forge`.
 This will include the necessary dependencies from CUDA toolkit.
 Then, you may install
 `pytket-cutensornet` using `pip`.